 Dropout Results

-Table 2 displays the percentage of youth that had each risk factor presented by dropout status.
-Risk factors that display a higher proportion of dropout as compared to their non-dropping counterparts with at least a 10% difference include: Having parents that have divorced (item 14), youth with a family that has argued frequently in the past year (item 15), youth failing two or more classes in the past year (item 21), youth missing school often in the past year (item 23), youth has experimented with drugs and alcohol (item 25), and the child has been diagnosed with a mental health issue (item 32).
+Table 2 displays the percentage of youth who displayed each risk factor presented by dropout status.
+A substantial (defined here as having at least a 10% difference between groups) difference is observed for: Having parents that are divorced (item 14), youth with a family that has argued frequently in the past year (item 15), youth failing two or more classes in the past year (item 21), youth missing school often in the past year (item 23), youth has experimented with drugs and alcohol (item 25), and the child has been diagnosed with a mental health issue (item 32).

 Table 2